Blizarre/flashcard/README.md

 # Flashcard app

+**THIS IS A VIBE-CODED app made with Claude.
+I DID NOT REVIEW ALL THE CODE BUT EVERY TIME I LOOK AT SOMETHING I FIND A CRITICAL OWASP TOP 10 VULNERABILITY IN IT.
+DO NOT PUT THIS ON THE OPEN INTERNET.
+IT SHOULD RUN STRICTLY ON A CONTAINER, BE SINGLE USER (YOU) AND BE PROTECTED BEHIND AN AUTH PROXY THAT IS PROPERLY CONFIGURED.**

 Very simple self-hosted flashcard app.
 I built it for my personal use, but it might be useful to others as well.

 - The flashcards are stored in the `data/cards.json` file